HomeMy WebLinkAbout10-20-10 Planning & EDC Meeting Agenda MEETING NOTICE

 12. As a result of proposed action will existing permit/approval require modification?

-Yes X No
+❑ Yes X No

 I certify that the information provided above is true to the best of my knowledge.

-PREPARER'S SIGNATURE: ________________DATE: September 22, 2010_
+PREPARER'S SIGNATURE: DATE: September 22, 2010

 PREPARER'S TITLE: Economic Development Planner

-REPRESENTING: ____City of Ithaca_______________________________
+REPRESENTING: City of Ithaca

 E3d